 Silveira, of course, contends his words on the tape were taken out of context.

 Regardless, here’s the big lesson all leaders should take away: It takes more than nice-sounding titles to restore trust.
 It takes real transparency.
-If you’re delivering something less, you’re only making matters worse.Tags: Brazil politics, Dilma Rousseff, leadership, transparency, trust
+If you’re delivering something less, you’re only making matters worse.Tags: Brazil, Dilma Rousseff, leadership, transparency, trust